 Social media requires a significant amount of time and attention if you want it to produce results.
-And that includes staying on top of your social media customer service.
+That includes staying on top of your social media customer service.
 However, most people have no idea how to deliver exceptional customer service via their social media pages.
-Therefore, I am going to give you seven tips for exactly how you can go about doing just that.
+Here are seven tips for exactly how you can go about doing just that.

->

-> 1. Go Where Your Customers Are
+1. Go Where Your Customers Are

 A social media platform that works well for one business might not work for another.
 Therefore, you should figure out where your customers spend most their time.
 This will allow you to focus on a site where you messages will be heard versus wasting your time on a site your audience rarely visits.
 There are several survey tools you can use to learn directly from your audience where they most frequently hang out, such as TypeForm and Google Forms.